humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-11-30-the-throttle-function.md

   - onresize
   - Throttling
 ---
 A little while ago, I blogged about <a title="Downshift your code" rel="external" href="http://yuiblog.com/blog/2007/07/09/downshift-your-code/">downshifting your code</a> over at the <a title="YUI Blog" rel="external" href="http://www.yuiblog.com">YUI Blog</a>.
-In that entry, I described a pattern for throttling code such that it won&#8217;t be called as frequently.
+In that entry, I described a pattern for throttling code such that it won't be called as frequently.
 This technique proves to be invaluable when dealing with the `resize` event in Internet Explorer, which fires the event repeatedly as the browser is being resized (whereas other browsers wait until after the user has finished resizing the browser).
-Since then, I&#8217;ve been looking for a more compact, reusable solution to throttling function calls.
+Since then, I've been looking for a more compact, reusable solution to throttling function calls.
 Tonight, I finally figured out a simple function that can be dropped in anywhere:

 <code class="block"> </code>